Man charged with negligent homicide after pickup runs into Barling restaurant | Arkansas Democrat Gazette

 The restaurant's post further noted it had already planned to be closed Thanksgiving but it was unsure of a reopening date.

 Stevens was taken to the Barling Police Department where a breath sample reflected he had a blood alcohol concentration of 0.18, according to the affidavit.
-He was then taken to the Sebastian County jail.
+The legal limit in Arkansas is 0.08.
+Stevens was then taken to the Sebastian County jail.